Skip to content

 Historical and Cultural Significance

-Tektites have intrigued scholars and collectors for their unique cosmic origins and the legends that surround them.
-They hold a place in history for both their scientific importance and their cultural impact.
+Tektites have intrigued scholars and collectors with their unique cosmic origins and the legends surrounding them.
+They hold a place in history for their scientific importance and cultural impact.

 Early Discoveries